 Where To Play Pokecord

 You can play on any Discord server that has Pokecord enabled.
-You can either invite the bot to your own server, join our server (we’re well moderated!), or join the official pokecord server (expect catching spawns to be incredibly competitive).
+You can either invite the bot to your own server or join the official pokecord server (expect catching spawns to be incredibly competitive).

 Spawns seem to be a combination function of time and how many messages posted, meaning a more active server means more pokemon—but also more competition to catch those pokemon.
 On fast, popular servers, mobile users have a pretty strong disadvantage compared to keyboard users.